Efficient and Physically-Consistent Modeling of Reconfigurable Electromagnetic Structures: Experimental Validation

 \section{Experimental Validation}

-We now use numerical experiments to validate the proposed REMS-far-field-interaction formalism from~\fref{sec:radiating_structure_and_far_field} and the proposed method for obtaining the radiating structure parameters from~\fref{sec:obtaining_model_params}.
+We now use numerical experiments to validate the proposed REMS-far-field-interaction formalism from~Section~\ref{sec:radiating_structure_and_far_field} and the proposed method for obtaining the radiating structure parameters from~Section~\ref{sec:obtaining_model_params}.
 In particular, we compare predictions made using our REMS far-field interaction formalism with Ansys HFSS simulation results in two scenarios.